King's Lynn: Arts

 Composer Ralph Vaughan Williams visited King's Lynn in January 1905 and collected several folk songs from the area.

 Ruth, Lady Fermoy, a concert pianist, moved to King's Lynn in 1931 as the bride of Lord Edmund Fermoy, who would become the town mayor and local MP.
 She helped to organise concerts of high-standard professional music.

 In 1951, Lady Fermoy complemented the Festival of Britain with a King's Lynn Festival of the Arts.
 She was a friend and lady-in-waiting to Queen Elizabeth – later the Queen Mother – who agreed to become the festival patron and, in July 1951, officially opened the restored St George's Guildhall.
 She remained an enthusiastic and active supporter and patron of the festival until her death in March 2002.

 The King's Lynn Festival remains the premier music and arts festival in West Norfolk.
 It is primarily known for classical music, but also hosts jazz, choral, folk, opera, dance, films, talks and exhibitions, along with fringe events each year.

-The King's Lynn Literature Festivals are held on single weekends in March (fiction) and September (poetry) each year, usually in the town hall.
+The King's Lynn Literature Festival, amalgamating the previous annual Poetry and Fiction Festivals, is held over a weekend in September each year, usually in the town hall.
 The Annual Hanse Festival first took place in 2009.

 Displays

-Storeys of Lynn Museum opened in March 2016, as part of the King's Lynn Town Hall complex.
+Stories of Lynn museum opened in March 2016, as part of the King's Lynn Town Hall complex.
 Set within the newly-revealed vaulted undercroft of the 15th-century Trinity Guildhall, it presents the town's collection in an extensive, nationally significant interactive and multi-media exhibition.
 True's Yard Fisherfolk Museum displays the social history of the North End fishermen, run by volunteers.
 It includes a cottage and a smokehouse.
 Since 2013, there has been a local award-winning Military Museum operated by The Bridge for Heroes Charity to raise funds.
 Lynn Museum, run by Norfolk Museums Service in Market Street, covers the town's local history and the Bronze Age timber circle Seahenge.

 Festival Too is held in Tuesday Market Place each summer.
-Performers have included Midge Ure, Deacon Blue, Suzi Quatro, 10cc, Mungo Jerry, the Human League, the Buzzcocks, M People, Atomic Kitten, Kieran Woodcock, S Club and Beverley Knight.
+Performers have included Midge Ure, Deacon Blue, Suzi Quatro, 10cc, Mungo Jerry, the Human League, the Buzzcocks, M People and Beverley Knight.

-The Majestic Cinema in the town centre is the town's only cinema.
+The historic Majestic Cinema in the town centre now has four screens; and there are two further cinema screens in the town's Corn Exchange.

-King's Lynn's main venue for concerts, stand-up comedy shows and other live events is the Corn Exchange, in Tuesday Market Place.
+King's Lynn's main venue for concerts, stand-up comedy shows and other live events is the Corn Exchange in Tuesday Market Place.
 Many smaller venues such as Bar Red and the Wenns contribute to the local music scene, along with acts from other parts of the country.